jayyxiao/spotify/README.md

 # spotify
 Video Demo: <https://youtube.com/watch?v=6KCeczVR30M>

-IMPORTANT: Due to the limitations of Spotify applications in development mode, new users cannot login to my app before I manually whitelist them.
+Due to the limitations of Spotify applications in development mode, new users cannot login to my app before I manually whitelist them.
 Instead, please watch the video demo of me using it at the Youtube link above.
 Since my app is a personal project, I was unable to obtain production mode from Spotify.